duniter/duniter/doc/Protocol.md

 Receives   | Answers    | Impacts
 --------   | -------    | --------
-`ASK`      |            | Answer the estimated status of the node toward asking node.
-Answer can be any status other than `ASK`.
 `NEW`      | `NEW_BACK` | Consider the emitter as able to receive data.
 Send `NEW_BACK` as a response.
 `NEW_BACK` |            | Consider the emitter as able to receive data.
 `UP`       | `UP_BACK`  | Consider the emitter as able to receive data.